Lecture 3: ML fundamentals

 - Start early on homework assignments.

-Last day to drop without a W standing is today: May 16, 2025
+Last day to drop without a W standing is this Friday: January 16, 2026

 Dropping lowest homework (Update)